 This data analysis shows that of the majority of respondents 123 (50.6%) appeared to agree or had a higher perception that Knowledge management processes have led to effective knowledge sharing of information at the Teachers Service Commission.
 They also had a higher perception that knowledge management processes had led to efficient knowledge transfer of information at the TSC.
-On the other hand, 121 (49.4%) which was a larger number of the respondents had a lower perception that Knowledge management processes had led to proper management of knowledge creation at the Teachers Service Commission and that, Knowledge Acquisition have given the organization a competitive advantage against other state corporations.
+On the other hand, 121 (49.4%) which was a larger number of the respondents had a lower perception that Knowledge management processes had led to proper management of knowledge creation at the Teachers Service Commission.
 Based on these findings, the Knowledge Transfer and Performance at the Teachers Service Commission at the headquarters was in line with performance measurements obtained.

-Bivariate analysis of the Influence of knowledge management processes and performance at the Teachers Service Commission Head Quarters Nairobi City County to provide further insight into associations and allow for predictive modeling and the results were obtained from the analysis were presented as shown.
+Bivariate analysis of the Influence of knowledge creation and performance at the Teachers Service Commission Head Quarters Nairobi City County to provide further insight into associations and allow for predictive modeling and the results were obtained from the analysis were presented as shown.